 Size of the Enclosure

-But, don’t get TOO big of an enclosure!
-Since ball pythons like to curl up and feel secure, too much open space can stress your snake out.
+You can always go bigger, but be careful not to overdo it since ball pythons like to curl up and feel secure, too much open space can stress your snake out.

 Type of Enclosures